Maaarcocr/blog/content/blog/learnings-from-building-a-db-in-zig.md

 ---
-title: "Learnings From Building a Db in Zig"
+title: "Learnings From Building a DB in Zig"
 date: 2024-02-02T20:12:06+01:00
 description: "I've built a database in zig and I've learnt a lot from it.
 This is a summary of what I've learnt."
 ---

-# What I’ve learnt by writing an incredibly simple db in zig
+# what I’ve learnt by writing an incredibly simple db in zig

 For the last 3 days at Shopify we had a hackathon and in the spirit of learning something new I’ve decided to build a database in zig.
 Why?
 I’ve been wanting to learn zig for a while.
 How but like why the **** a db?
 It felt like a complex enough project that I wouldn’t get bored and I would need to learn enough of the language to do it.

-## How did I start?
+## how did I start?

 I can’t thank Phil Eaton and his blog post here: https://notes.eatonphil.com/zigrocks-sql.html enough.
 It was both a source of inspiration and also a good source material to base my db on.
 I’ve ended up almost copying his build setup, but everything else is pretty much original.